Hi, my name is Ben and, for those who don’t already know me, I’m a different kind of guy.

 The first book I recall reading alone was J.R.R.
 Tolkein’s The Lord of the Rings and when I finished its 1000+ pages I cried, wishing for more.
 There wasn’t any more, strictly speaking, so eventually I had no choice but to create.
 That is, to contribute in my small way to the process of creation.

 How I got from there to here is a long story, with many detours, roadblocks, and not a few potholes, but such is the glory of life in its immensity of opportunity.
 I encourage you to read more, in my books, in my blogs, in my photos.
-There are few greater pleasures than to share with others.
+There are few greater pleasures than to share some joys and learnings with others.

 Or, as my publisher’s Author Bio puts it: